cfuendev/twimba/README.md

 ---

-It can be used in runtime like [Twind](https://github.com/tw-in-js/twind) or it can be used internally by your build scripts.
+It can be used at runtime like [Twind](https://github.com/tw-in-js/twind) or it can be used internally by your build scripts.
 All the same, it's Imba CSS-in-your-JS!

 ### Getting Started